Stock market today: Wall Street swings in final hours of trading before Trump's tariff announcement

 The job market has been one of the linchpins keeping the U.S. economy out of a recession.

-Treasury yields nevertheless fell after the ADP payrolls report, continuing a trend that's largely held since January on worries about how tariffs could slow the economy.
+Treasury yields swung in the bond market through the morning, echoing the indecision seen in the stock market.

-The yield on the 10-year Treasury fell to 4.14% from 4.17% late Tuesday and from roughly 4.80% early this year.
-That’s a significant move for the bond market.
+The yield on the 10-year Treasury fell as low as 4.11% from 4.17% late Tuesday and from roughly 4.80% early this year.
+But it later recovered to 4.21%.
+Higher yields can indicate higher expectations for the economy or for inflation.

-On Wall Street, Tesla weighed on the market after it said it delivered fewer electric vehicles in the first three months of the year than it did in last year's first quarter.
-Its shares fell 3% to extend their loss for the year so far to 35.5%.
+On Wall Street, Tesla also veered from losses to gains after it said it delivered fewer electric vehicles in the first three months of the year than it did in last year's first quarter.
+Its shares rose 4.8% to trim their loss for the year so far to 30%.

 Tesla, one of Wall Street's most influential stocks because of its immense size, has faced growing backlash due to anger about CEO Elon Musk's leading the U.S. government's efforts to cut spending.

+Also on the winning side of Wall Street were several airlines, which recovered some of the sharp losses taken recently on worries that tariff-weary customers will fly less.
+United Airlines climbed 3.1% to trim its loss for the week to 0.1%

-Newsmax fell 47.9% in its third day of trading to give back some of its meteoric gains from its debut.
-It surged 735% Monday and then another 179% on Tuesday.
+Newsmax fell 45.7% in its third day of trading to give back some of the meteoric gains from its debut at the start of the week It surged 735% Monday and then another 179% on Tuesday.

-On the winning side were several airlines, which recovered some of the sharp losses they've taken recently on worries that customers worried about tariffs and the global economy will fly less.

-United Airlines climbed 1.4% to trim its loss for the week to 1.5%

-In stock market abroad, indexes fell across much of Europe after finishing mixed in Asia.
+In stock market abroad, indexes were mixed across Europe after finishing mixed in Asia.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.